PeterMosmans/gitlab-demolab/README.md

 Please note that this is a lab setup - and not meant to be used in production in any way.
-All services only bind / listen to `127.0.0.1` by default (this can be changed in the file `docker-compose`
+All services only bind / listen to `127.0.0.1` by default (this can be changed in the file `docker-compose`.

+Furthermore all runners share one named Docker volume as cache under `/srv/cache`.
+This named volume will be initialized by default, and has lax permissions (to ensure all tools can work with it).

 ## Variables